Skip to content

 Sept 20, 2010: Elena reported that Erbitux was approved in Belarus, and it is now available to her for free in her home country.
 She no longer needs to travel to Israel for treatment!

-Marina Kochemarova Marina Kochemarova is 32.
-In her former life, she was a model and an active organizer of community events, such as motocross competitions.
-Then she had a terrible disease - synovial sarcoma - that almost killed her.
-After three years of fighting for her life, Marina won - but at the cost of losing her arm, and most of the shoulder.
+Marina Marina was a model and an active organizer of community events, such as motocross competitions.
+Then she had a terrible disease – synovial sarcoma – that almost killed her.
+After three years of fighting for her life, Marina won – but at the cost of losing her arm, and most of the shoulder.
 Because of this disfigurement, she is unable to wear regular clothes, as they cannot stay on just one shoulder.
 During years of treatment, Marina’s and her relatives’ savings were spent and they incurred debts.
 She now needs a prosthetic arm to attempt a return to normal life.
 However, it has proven very difficult to find a company that could make a prosthetic limb for such a radical amputation.
 The only company that was able to help was Touch Bionics from Scotland.
 They offered Marina three options, ranging from a cosmetic arm with limited function to almost human-like bionic arm.
 The costs of the prosthetic options vary from $34,000 to $101,000.
-Please support Marina and help her return to normal life!

 April 14, 2010: Argumenty i Fakty newspaper has published article about Marina.